Welfare

 Still, well-being has been a goal actively pursued by humanity through economics, politics, and other disciplines.
 Thus it has been possible to manage available resources, dispose of populations or manipulate culture, in pursuit of collective well-being, which often must confront the conditions of individual well-being.

-You may be interested: Nobel Prize
+You may be interested: Classification

 This dichotomy between what is best for the individual and what is best for the community lies at the heart of the debate around Western politics, society, economics and culture itself.